osuushi/bearing-generator/README.md

 # bearing-generator

-This is a small standalone web-app written in typescript which generates STL files for simple 3D printed bearings which can be printed in place.
+This is a small standalone web app written in typescript which generates STL files for simple 3D printed bearings which can be printed in place.

 This is fully client-side, so there is no need to check out the code if you just